harprr/harprr.github.io/index.md

 ### I was:

     borned in Rizhao, Shandong province in China, along with a twin sister.
-My family is consists of my parents, Maomao the dog, and my sister and I.
+My family is consists of my parents,

+    Maomao the dog and my sister and I.

 ### I like :